NickWildish/Mas-NSFW-Submod/README.md

 This is a submod for those who are over the age of 18.

 ### !WARNING!
 This submod is TOTALLY unfinished and could potentially break your game if you use it.
-### If you still plan to use it, backup your persistent, and write an issue on what had occurred.
+### If you still plan to use it, backup your persistent, and write an issue on what had occurred if it breaks.

 We have a discord server for those who want to stay up-to-date with development and have an open communication window with myself and other developers.
 Here is the link: https://discord.gg/YJVKHQj9ru